For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 1 - Funding

-1. 1 Applications for grants cannot be considered if the applicant(s) are already funded by other agencies, or if they are in receipt of other grants from Te Pou or any other organisation, for the activity the application relates to.
+1.1 Applications for grants cannot be considered if the applicant(s) is already funded by other agencies, or if they are in receipt of other grants from Te Pou or any other organisation for the activity the application relates to.

-1.2 All applications for grants will be assessed against the grant’s eligibility criteria and the grant’s priorities described on the Te Pou website.
-If necessary Whaikaha Ministry of Disabled People will be consulted.
+1.3 All applications for grants will be assessed against the grant’s eligibility criteria and the grant’s priorities described on the Te Pou website.
+If necessary the grant funder (for example Te Whatu Ora) will be consulted.

-1.5 Te Pou accepts applications at different times of the year.
-It is the responsibility of the applicant to ensure they are aware of opening and closing dates and times which are published on the Te Pou website.
+1.7 Te Pou accepts applications at different times of the year.
+It is the responsibility of the applicant to ensure they are aware of opening and closing dates and times, which are published on the Te Pou website.
 Application deadlines are in New Zealand Time.

-1.6 Te Pou recommends that applications should be submitted on the Grants Portal at least 3-7 days before the advertised closing time.
+1.8 Te Pou strongly advises that applications are submitted on the Grants Portal at least 3-7 days before the advertised closing time.

 2 - Background checks

-2.1 Te Pou reserves the right and applicants agree that Te Pou is authorised to carry out a background check of any organisation to check:
+2.1 Te Pou reserves the right and applicants agree that Te Pou is authorised to carry out a background check of any applicant organisation to confirm:

 • its legal status